hypo69/hypo/pytest/gemini - set 2/en/src/suppliers/aliexpress/__init__.md

 3. **Tests for Modules:** The code now includes a basic test to confirm that all modules import correctly.
 This is crucial for ensuring your project structure is sound and prevents runtime errors due to missing modules.

-4. **Error Handling (Example):**  I included a *placeholder* test using `pytest.raises` to illustrate how to test for exceptions.
-This demonstrates the correct way to check if a function raises the expected exception with the correct message.
+4. **Error Handling (Example):**  I included a *placeholder* test using `pytest.raises` to illuStarte how to test for exceptions.
+This demonStartes the correct way to check if a function raises the expected exception with the correct message.

 5. **Missing Tests:** The most significant issue is that the example code *doesn't* define any functions or methods that can be tested.  **You will need to add tests *for those functions/methods* if your `aliexpress` module has them.**